saketkc/hatex/2015_Summer/CSCI-585/Assignments/Assignment1/assignment1_sql/README.txt

 The '*_null.csv' are generated using the foresaid python script and are input to 'createdb.sql'.
+To run: $ python courses.csv
+It will create a file courses_null.csv in the same directory.

-I am also not sure, if MySQL takes local paths for reading files, but `createdb.sql` mentions them as hardcoded paths which MUST be changed before running it.
+NOTE: I am also not sure, if MySQL takes local paths for reading files, but `createdb.sql` mentions them as hardcoded paths which MUST be changed before running it.
 I do not know of a cleaner